asmadotgh/dissect/README.md

 ```

 ## Reference
-If you use this code or the released SynthDerm dataset, please reference [the following paper](https://arxiv.org/abs/TBD):
+If you use this code or the released SynthDerm dataset, please reference [the following paper](https://arxiv.org/abs/2105.15164):
 ```
 @article{ghandeharioun2021dissect,
-  title={DISSECT: Disentangled Simultaneous Explanations via Concept Traversals}, author={Ghandeharioun, Asma and Kim, Been and Li, Chun-Liang and Jou, Brendan and Eoff, Brian and Picard, Rosalind}, journal={arXiv preprint arXiv:TBD}, year={2021}
+  title={DISSECT: Disentangled Simultaneous Explanations via Concept Traversals}, author={Ghandeharioun, Asma and Kim, Been and Li, Chun-Liang and Jou, Brendan and Eoff, Brian and Picard, Rosalind}, journal={arXiv preprint arXiv:2105.15164}, year={2021}
 }
 ```